Franz Reuleaux: Kinematics

 Reuleaux believed that machines could be abstracted into chains of elementary links called kinematic pairs.
 Constraints on the machine are described by constraints on each kinematic pair, and the sequence of movements of pairs produces a kinematic chain.

 He developed a compact symbolic notation to describe the topology of a very wide variety of mechanisms, and showed how it could be used to classify them and even lead to the invention of new useful mechanisms.
 At the expense of the German government, he directed the design and manufacture of over 300 beautiful models of simple mechanisms, such as the four-bar linkage and the crank.
 These were sold to universities for pedagogical purposes.
 Today, the most complete set are at Cornell University College of Engineering.

 Using his notation and methods for systematically varying the elements (e.g. inversions, changing relative sizes of the links, etc.) he showed how the four-bar linkage could be mutated into 54 mechanisms, which fall within 12 classes.

+Legacy

+Lewis Mumford refers to Reuleaux as "the first great morphologist of machines."